About

 Hence why we don't really put too much effort into posting on Instagram and don't mind the often months long social hiatus.

-So why the hell start a magazine??
+So, why the hell start a magazine?
 Ultimately because we needed to put something out there that was the reflection of this philosophy.

-Thank you for stopping by.
+Thank you for stopping by and long live paper.

 Two Italian Rascals